SAP-archive/iot-edge-samples/IoT_Edge/dft/README.md

 Open the Policy Service and create a new [Extension Service](https://help.sap.com/viewer/247022ddd1744053af376344471c0821/LATEST/en-US/7fffcdd2c9464b7c9e15811dc10e94f3.html).
 Use as solution descriptor the HELM chart built in [this other section](#customize-the-helm-chart-project-and-build-the-tgz-solution)

-No other parameters are required.
+If you have installed the SAP Edge Gateway Service and you would like to compute the DFT over the data streamed through the Edge Message Broker, for the _Service Bindings_ option select **Edge Gateway Service**.
+In this case probably you also would like to create a [new configuration parameter](https://help.sap.com/viewer/247022ddd1744053af376344471c0821/LATEST/en-US/79849f3791c84415a7ee78ec65600334.html):
+- _property_: this is the input Capability Property name for the DFT algorithm (data type string)
+- _propertyOut_: this is the output Capability Property name for the DFT algorithm result (data type string)
+- _samples_: the number of samples used for the DFT algorithm (data type integer)
+- _spacing_: the spacial spacing for the DFT algorithm (data type integer)

 ### Deploy the service

 Search your node in the list of nodes and Deploy the created Extension Service into your node.
+If you are binding it to the SAP Edge Gateway Service, specify a value for _property_, _propertyOut_, _samples_, _spacing_ in case you have created the _configuration parameters_.

 ## Test the service